 Air Pollution Exposure and Prefrontal Connectivity in Early Adolescence

-Megan M. Herting1, Dora Cserbik1, Claire E. Campbell1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Wesley K. Thompson4, Chun Chan4, Jiu-Chiuan Chen1
+Megan M. Herting1, Elisabeth Burnor1, Hedyeh Ahmadi1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Wesley K. Thompson4, Chun Chan4, Jiu-Chiuan Chen1

-1University of Southern California, Los Angeles, CA, USA; 2Columbia University, New York City, NY, USA; 3Harvard University, Cambridge, MA, USA; 4University of California San Diego, CA, USA
+1University of Southern California; Los Angeles, CA, USA; 2Columbia University; New York City, NY, USA; 3Harvard University; Cambridge, Massachusetts, USA; 4University of California San Diego; San Diego, CA, USA